dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-logging/index.md

 [!code-csharp[](~/fundamentals/http-logging/samples/8.x/Program.cs?name=snippet_Addservices)]

 > [!NOTE]
-> In the preceding sample and following samples, `UseHttpLogging` is called after `UseStaticFiles`, so HTTP logging is not enabled for static file.
+> In the preceding sample and following samples, `UseHttpLogging` is called after `UseStaticFiles`, so HTTP logging is not enabled for static files.
 To enable static file HTTP logging, call `UseHttpLogging` before `UseStaticFiles`.

 ### `LoggingFields`